matthw/matthw.github.io/content/posts/2022/flare-on-9-writeups/index.md

 which leads further down to some RC4 routine.

-Let's run it in a debugger and patch the condition.
+Let's run it in a debugger and patch the 2 following conditionnal jumps.

 ![jumps](2-patch1.png)